 - GL_INVALID_OPERATION is generated if a geometry shader is active and mode is incompatible with the input primitive type of the geometry shader in the currently installed program object.

-which means that we need to figure out if a geometry shader is active at the time that glDrawArrays is called or if a buffer object is bound and its data store is currently mapped.
+And so, as a next step, we could check if a geometry shader is active at the time that glDrawArrays is called, or if a buffer object is bound and its data store is currently mapped.

 Using APITrace to examine the problem

-APITrace can help us detect the call that generates the error, and examine the whole OpenGL state at the time that this call took place.
+First, I am going to use APITrace to detect the call that generates the error, and examine the whole OpenGL state at the time that this call takes place.

-We start the MiniBrowser from our build directory:
+We can start the MiniBrowser from our build directory:

 and find the WebProcess using ps :